 The context of a given prophecy is important, especially how it relates to Israel.
 The Israelites are at the center of God's plan to redeem all man.
 When studying prophecies concerning the time just before the return of Christ, it is important to note that references to Judah or its house primarily refers to the Jewish nation of Israel which has people from the tribes of Levi, Judah and Benjamin.

 Balance is key

 Prophecy is important because it is a major proof of God existence and shows that his plan of salvation is on schedule.
-An obsession with Biblical prophecy, however, such as trying to pin down a date for Jesus' return, can easily lead a person into doctrinal error or to following false prophets (Ephesians 4:14).
+An obsession with trying to understand it, however, such as trying to pin down a date for Jesus' return, can easily lead a person into doctrinal error or to following false prophets (Ephesians 4:14).
 True Christianity is far more than the knowledge of what will happen in the future.

-If we do not love, no matter how wise prophetically we may be, we have gained NOTHING (see 1Corinthians 13)!
+In the end, if we do have love, no matter how much we understand the intricacies of Bible prophecy, we have gained nothing (see 1Corinthians 13)!